 Hi everyone, my name is Grahame with an "e" and I live in Cape Town South Africa.
 Now you may be wondering why I have chosen to write about Thailand and not about where I'm currently living.
-Well, it's simply enough really.
+Well, it's simple enough really.
 I love everything about Thailand.

 That's not to say South Africa isn't special.
 Foreign visitors love coming here too, but for me, I love leaving Africa to go on other journeys across the globe.
 I love going to new places and I love meeting new and interesting people from all walks of life.
 It's what makes my life so much more invigorating.